leebehrens/linux-notes/docs/_notes/debian12.md

 title: Installing Debian 12 (Bookworm) on a Lenovo Thinkpad T470
 layout: note
 date: 2022-07-04
+excerpt: I upgraded from Debian 11 (Bullseye) via full installation, to clean out a bunch of cruft I had accumulated.
 ---

-2021-12-05 I upgraded from Debian 10 (Buster) via full installation.
 2023-07-04 I upgraded from Debian 11 (Bullseye) via full installation, to clean out a bunch of cruft I had accumulated.

 ## What you'll need